Skip to content

 • Begin a mindfulness practice by engaging in guided meditations, breath awareness, or just by working to be more present in your daily life and interactions with others

-• Reduce time spent online, watching TV, reading fantasy or fiction, or using music to enhance daydreams
+• Reduce time spent online, watching TV, reading fantasy or fiction, or using music to enhance your daydreams

 • Get out more, attend events and meetups, and practice learning how to approach people and start conversations